Cloudflare

 Scaling Beyond the First Component

-Top N was the wedge; but consolidating five design systems required building a foundation every team could build on.
+Top N was the wedge, but consolidating five design systems required building a foundation every team could build on.
 This meant establishing shared color tokens, typography scales, spacing systems, and a comprehensive library of chart and supporting components covering the full range of visualization needs across Cloudflare's analytics surfaces.

 Chart component library